Hollar Designs FAQs

 How long does it take to get a pre-order pin?

 It varies from pin to pin, but timing is typically based on size, colors, thickness, 3D effects, pin-on-pin features, and of course how busy the manufacturer is.
 The longest a pin takes is typically four to six months from the time the pin enters to start a sample pin with smaller simple pins, And 8 to 12 months on Jumbo's.
 We strive to maintain high quality standards with our intricate designs.
 For example, small pins that have less than 8 colors and are simple in design are typically done ~3 months after entering samples.
 Large pins (like the Ultimate Grail series with over 80 colors), take a lot longer to produce, with the sample taking 4 to 8 months to complete and then production on the full run taking another 3 to 4 months.
+Due to COVID-19 and manufacturing delays that all pin makers are experiencing, this timeline has extended significantly.
+You can view the pins that are currently in production with manufacturers on the Production page.
+Once a pin is made, another pin can be added to production, but manufacturers are currently limiting the number of pins being made for one customer at a time due to their backlog.

 Why does it take so long?